Pricing and Optimization in Shared Vehicle Systems: An Approximation Framework: Introduction

 \section{Introduction}

-Shared vehicle systems, such as those for bike-sharing (e.g., Citi Bike in NYC, V\'{e}lib in Paris), car-sharing (e.g., car2go, Zipcar) and ride-sharing (e.g., Uber, Lyft), are fast becoming essential components of the urban transit infrastructure.
+Shared vehicle systems, such as those for bike-sharing (Citi Bike in NYC, V\'{e}lib in Paris), scooter-sharing (Lime, Bird) car-sharing (car2go, Zipcar), and ride-sharing (Uber, Lyft), are fast becoming essential components of the urban transit infrastructure.
 In such systems, customers have access to a collection of personal transportation vehicles, which can be engaged anytime (subject to vehicle availability) and between a large number of source-destination locations.
-In bike- and car-sharing, the vehicles are operated by the customers themselves, while in ride-sharing they are operated by independent drivers.
+In bike/scooter/car-sharing, the vehicles are operated by the customers themselves, while in ride-sharing they are operated by independent drivers.

-All vehicle sharing systems experience inefficiencies due to limited supply (vehicles) and asymmetric demand across time and space.
+All vehicle sharing systems experience inefficiencies due to \emph{limited supply} (vehicles) and \emph{demand heterogeneity} across time and space.
 These inefficiencies, however, can often be greatly reduced by \emph{rebalancing} the demand and/or supply.
-Pricing has traditionally been the main tool to balance demand and supply in limited resource settings: for instance, in limited-item auctions or hotel reservations.
-Ride-sharing platforms have long utilized dynamic pricing, and today, many bike- and car-sharing platforms are also experimenting with point-to-point prices and other location-based incentive schemes~\cite{gothamistCiti}.
-Shared vehicle platforms also enable other means of rebalancing demand and supply, such as repositioning empty-vehicles, or redirecting customers to nearby stations (cf. Section \ref{ssec:relwork}).
-Moreover, different platforms use these tools towards achieving different objectives -- examples include revenue/welfare/throughput maximization, multi-objective settings, etc. Our work develops \emph{a unifying queueing-theoretic framework for designing such rebalancing policies, under a variety of controls and constraints, with performance guarantees for a large class of objectives}.
+Pricing has traditionally been the main tool to balance demand and supply in settings with limited supply and heterogeneous demand: for instance, in limited-item auctions or airplane/hotel reservations~\cite{gallego1994optimal,hartline2013}.
+Ride-sharing platforms have also long utilized dynamic pricing, and today, many bike-sharing platforms are experimenting with location-based incentive schemes~\cite{chung2018bike}.
+Shared vehicle platforms also enable other means of rebalancing, such as repositioning empty vehicles, or redirecting customers to nearby stations, though the precise set of deployed rebalancing tools depends on the kind of system: product design, regulatory constraints, or operational capabilities may limit or constrain the set of available rebalancing tools.
+Moreover, these tools can be used towards achieving different objectives -- examples include revenue/welfare/throughput maximization, multi-objective settings, etc.